-Engines must not be run before 08:15 or after 18:30.
+Engines must not be run before 08:15 on Saturday or after 18:30.
+Engines must not be run before 11:30 on Sunday or after 18:30.
 Circuit Security Contractors and the paddock parking team are empowered by the organisers to strictly enforce this regulation.
-Any team member found in contravention of this regulation shall at the entire discretion of MSV be removed from the venue and prevented from taking any further part in the event.
+Any team member found in contravention of this regulation shall at the entire discretion of the Venue be removed from the venue and prevented from taking any further part in the event.

-Non-compliance with the above policy may result in a competitor/team being prohibited from practising at the relevant MSV Venue for a period of 12 months.
+Non-compliance with the above policy may result in a competitor/team being prohibited from practising at the relevant venue for a period of 12 months.